Code-Institute-Submissions/gillyshop/README.md

 ### Registration page tests:

+- Check form doesnt submit if empty or if one field is empty
+- Check for error if email is wrong format or email or username already exist
+- Check for error if passwords don't match
+- Check form submits correctly and redirects to profile page

+Result - all tests passed.
+Form submits when correctly filled out and with no existing username or email address used.

 ### Logout test:

 - Check 'logout' logs users out of account.
+- Check clicking logout redirects users to homepage

 Result - test passed.
 User is logged out and redirected to homepage, profile icon changes to not logged in status

+### Password Reset Page test:

+- Check form doesnt submit if email field is empty
+- Check form doesnt submit if email address is wrong format
+- Check form submits correctly with email address correctly filled in
+- Check that email actually sends with password reset link
+- Check that password reset link works
+- Check that reset then redirects you to the login page
+- Check that amended password now works when you login

+Result - all tests passed.
+When filled in correctly, email is sent to reset your password.
+This link allows you to reset password and then you are redirected to login with the new password.

+### Search page test:

+- Check searching for a term redirects you to products with that word in their title or description

 PSD mockups.images etc